PhongNguyen-RhineLab/PhongNguyen-RhineLab/README.md

 # Hi there 👋, I'm Phong Nguyen

 ## 👨‍💻 About Me
-- 🔭 Currently working on **exciting projects at RhineLab** , researcher at ORLab
+- 🔭 Currently working on **exciting projects at RhineLab, researcher at ORLab**
 - 🌱 Learning more about **cloud technologies, AI, optimization, and modern software engineering**
 - 👯 Open to collaborating on **innovative and impactful projects**
 - 💬 Ask me about **Machine Learning, LLM, NLP, cloud computing, and DevOps**